Stimulant Addiction: Symptoms, Risks, and Treatment Resources

 - There is a persistent desire or unsuccessful efforts to cut down or control stimulant use.

-- A great deal of time is spent in activities necessary to obtain the stimulant, use the stimulant, or recover from its effects.
+- Much time is spent on activities necessary to obtain the stimulant, use it, or recover from its effects.

 - Craving, or a strong desire or urge to use the stimulant.